eujoy/gitpr/README.md

    Angelos Giannis

 COMMANDS:
-   find, f             Find the pull requests of multiple user repositories. pull-requests, p    Retrieves and prints all the pull requests of a user for a repository. user-repos, u       Retrieves and prints the repos of an authenticated user. widget, w           Display a widget based terminal which will include all the details required. commit-list, c      Retrieves and prints the list of commits between two provided tags or commits. create-release, cr  Retrieves all the commits between two tags and creates a list of them to be used a release description.. pr-metrics, m       Retrieves and prints the number of pull requests for a repository that have been created during a specific time period as well as the lead time of those pull requests. release-report, r   Retrieves the releases that were published and/or created within a time range for a repository and prints a report based on them. help, h             Shows a list of commands or help for one command
+   find, f              Find the pull requests of multiple user repositories. pull-requests, p     Retrieves and prints all the pull requests of a user for a repository. user-repos, u        Retrieves and prints the repos of an authenticated user. widget, w            Display a widget based terminal which will include all the details required. commit-list, c       Retrieves and prints the list of commits between two provided tags or commits. create-release, cr   Retrieves all the commits between two tags and creates a list of them to be used a release description.. pr-metrics, m        Retrieves and prints the number of pull requests for a repository that have been created during a specific time period as well as the lead time of those pull requests. release-report, r    Retrieves the releases that were published and/or created within a time range for a repository and prints a report based on them. publish-metrics, pm  Retrieves the metric details for a list of sprints, prepares the report information for each one of them and publishes the report data the provided google spreadsheet. workflows, wf_exec   Retrieves and prints the workflow executions of a repository. help, h              Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h     show help (default: false)